Aerosmith: Peace Out: The Farewell Tour, retirement from touring and future of the band (2023–present)

-In May 2023, the band announced a farewell tour called "Peace Out: The Farewell Tour" that would begin in September.
+In May 2023, the band announced a farewell tour called Peace Out: The Farewell Tour that would begin in September.
 The tour would send the band to 40 North American locations through January 2024, and would include The Black Crowes as the opening act.
 The tour would not include original drummer Joey Kramer.
 Shortly after the tour began, however, it was announced that it was being delayed until the following year due to Tyler badly injuring his vocal cords during a performance on September 9.
 The tour was rescheduled to begin in September 2024 and proceed through February 2025.

 On August 2, 2024, the tour was canceled and the band announced their immediate retirement from touring, due to Tyler being unable to recover from his vocal cord injury.
 Perry has stated that he does not rule out new music from Aerosmith.
 In an August 29, 2024 interview with AARP: The Magazine, Tom Hamilton said "the band is still alive", and when asked about the future of the band, he said, "On the hope scale, I'm somewhere between 7 and 9.
 We won't be doing any tours from now on, but I'll always have hope that other types of opportunities will come along.
 This isn't the first time black clouds have been on our horizon — and somehow the sun managed to come out.
 Time and hope are all we have at the moment."
 Hamilton was asked about new music and his response was, "So far there hasn't been any talk about a new Aerosmith album."
 In January 2025, Hamilton discussed the possibility of recording with Tyler "in the future".
 On January 23, 2025, Aerosmith announced a reunion show with Tyler as a celebration for the 67th Annual Grammy Awards and a benefit concert for fire firefighters during the Southern California wildfires.

 In August 2025, Perry told WZLX that he and the rest of the band have "actually talking quite a bit" about the possibility of Aerosmith returning to the stage.
 He said, "I would say, at some point...we will all be together on the same stage...If I was a betting man, which I am, I would say, at some point something's gonna happen.
 But we'll see."
 In an interview with WBUR that same month, Perry said that he "would bet that there's an Aerosmith show left" but expressed doubt that the band would ever tour again, stating, "I've been spending a lot of time with Steven and he just doesn't want to tour and he can't tour.
 It's tough.
 I'm not sure I would want to go out and book another 40-city tour."

-Aerosmith and Yungblud will release a collaborative EP titled One More Time on November 21, 2025.
+Aerosmith and Yungblud released a collaborative EP, One More Time, on November 21, 2025 on Capitol Records, making it the band's first release outside of Columbia in more than three decades.
+It marked as Aerosmith's first number one in the UK.